fastn-stack/fastn/ftd/README.md

 2. To fix `01-basic.ftd` test in `js`, use:
    `cargo test fastn_js_test_all -- --nocapture path=01 fix=true` or
    `cargo test fastn_js_test_all -- --nocapture fix=true path=01` etc.

+# How to create tests

+1. Go to the corresponding folder for which the test needs to be created.
+   Suppose, if you want to create a new test for `js`.
+Then go to `t/js` folder.
+2. Create a new file, preferably, the file name format should be `<test-number>-<what-test-is-related-to>.ftd`.
+Suppose, if you want to create a test for list type variable and the latest test number in the folder is `11`.
+The file name should be `12-list-type-variable.ftd`.
+3. Write the `ftd` code in the newly created test file.
+4. Then run `cargo test fastn_js_test_all -- --nocapture path=11 fix=true`.
+   This will create a new output file.
+For above example, `12-list-type-variable.html` will be created.
+5. You can check the generated file if it matches with your expectation.